Delayed Auditory Feedback (DAF)

 The Neurology of Stuttering

-In the 1990s neuroscientists did brain scans of adult stutterers.
+In the 1990s neuroscientists imaged the brains of adult stutterers.
 They discovered two abnormalities:

 Fluency shaping therapy reduces overactive speech motor activity.
 It was no surprise that brain scans found overactivity in stutterers’ speech motor control area.

 Underactive auditory processing was a surprise.
-No stuttering therapy addresses this problem.
-This was why I couldn’t do fluency shaping speech outside of the speech clinic.
+Fluency shaping therapy doesn’t address this problem.
+This was why I couldn’t produce slow, fluent speech outside of the speech clinic.
 I have an auditory processing disorder.
-I prefer to watch movies with the closed captioning on.
-At noisy events I can’t understand what people are saying.
-I can’t talk at noisy events.
+I prefer to watch movies with subtitles on.
+At noisy events I can’t understand what people are saying and I can’t talk.
 I got A’s in Spanish because we were tested on reading and writing, but when I travel to Latin America I can’t understand what people are saying.

 Altered auditory feedback (AAF)—DAF, FAF, or the Edinburgh Masker—appear to stimulate stutterers’ underactive auditory processing.
 No other stuttering therapy does this.
-AAF should be a part of every stuttering therapy program.
+DAF should be a part of every stuttering therapy program.

 Stuttering is a multifactorial disorder.
-At least three neurological disorders underlie stuttering.
-The theme of this book is that different speech therapies treat different underlying causes of stuttering.
-Stuttering therapy fails when a therapy treats only one underlying cause.
-Stuttering therapy works when multiple therapies are combined to treat multiple underlying causes of stuttering.
+The theme of this book is that different speech therapies treat different factors causing of stuttering.
+Stuttering therapy fails when a therapy treats only one factor.
+Stuttering therapy works when multiple therapies are combined to treat multiple factors causing stuttering.

 Adaptation and Carryover Fluency